 If you have a lease, then you should be given 60 days notice to vacate the property.
 Only an original, signed Notice is valid.
 If you only received unsigned copies, they can be ignored.
 I would point this out to the Landlord and make him give you another full 60 days before vacating the...Read more »

 Unfortunately putting your girlfriend's name on a deed is like giving her a half ownership interest in the property.
 I don't think you can get her off of the deed unless you buy her out.
-Hopefully you can work it out with her, but be sure that you have a written contract drawn up showing that she...Read more »
+Hopefully you can work it out with her, but be sure that you have a written contract drawn up...Read more »

 It generally varies depending on the Arbitrator, how much evidence is presented, how long her/she spends analyzing the facts, how many witnesses and parties were involved in the Arbitration, etc. Expect at least a week, or longer for a complicated case.